 - [The mediating function of:] Constructed Artifacts and Virtual Objects within the Dialectics of Advancing Symbolical and Material Cultures.

 - [The catalytic effect within:] The Interplay of Sustainability Strategies and Design Principles as Pragmatic and Aesthetic Ideas.

 - [The essential nature of:] Creativity within Processes of Teaching and Learning, Community-Building and Human Development.

 Coordinator: Andreas Metzner-Szigeth

-Team: Antonino Benincasa, Valeria Burgio, Giorgio Camuffo, Emanuela De Cecco, German Duarte, Andrea Facchetti, Alvise Mattozzi, Stephan Schmidt-Wulffen
+Team: Antonino Benincasa, Valeria Burgio, Giorgio Camuffo, Emanuela De Cecco, German Duarte, Andrea Facchetti, Eva Leitolf, Alvise Mattozzi, Stephan Schmidt-Wulffen